- TINY TOTS (ages 4-5 as of AUG.1) PRE K - K

-- Shooting fouls: 1 point and ball (unless the basket is made) 7U/9U
+- Shooting fouls: 1 point and ball (unless the basket is made) ROOKIES

 - 3 pointers will count if shot behind the three point line.

-Teams must play a man to man defense (NO ZONE or DOUBLE TEAM) However, it can only be played once the offensive team has passed 3ft over the mid-court line.
+Teams must play a man to man defense (NO ZONE or DOUBLE TEAM) However, it can only be played once the offensive team has passed over the mid-court line.
 The defensive team must retreat back across the mid-court before engaging in either tactic.
 On out of bound plays, the defender must stay on the court at all times.

-Note: Elite Division is the only age group that may play full court zone or man to man defense when time permits.
+Note: ALL STAR & LEGEND Division is the only age group that may play full court man to man defense when time permits.
 (LAST 2 MINUTES OF EACH HALF)

 When a violation occurs the whistle will be blown, players are asked to stop, a brief explanation will be given and the ball will be turned over and taken out of bounds (unless on a shooting foul).
 Violations include: double dribbling, traveling, lane violation, 5 second throw in violation, carrying the ball.

-- 5U & 7U: There is no time limit in effect for this age group.
+- TINY TOTS & ROOKIES: There is no time limit in effect for this age group.
 Coaches should still train players to understand moving in and out of the key.

-- 9U: There is a 5 second time limit for being inside the key.
+- ALL STAR: There is a 3 second time limit for being inside the key.

-- 11U & Elite: There is a 3 second time limit for being inside the key.
+- LEGENDS: There is a 3 second time limit for being inside the key.